 Run DISM and SFC utility

-Also sometimes corrupted system files cause different problems on Windows computer.
-Especially After recent window upgrade if windows system files get corrupted you may face Startup errors High System resource usage etc. We recommend to Run the System file checker Tool Which Scan and Restore missing Corrupted system.
+Also sometimes corrupted system files cause different problems on the Windows computer.
+Especially After a recent window upgrade if windows system files get corrupted you may face Startup errors High System resource usage etc. We recommend to Run the System file checker Tool Which scans and Restores the missing Corrupted system.

-If SFC scan results found corrupted system files but unable to repair them then run the DISM Command Which Repairs the system image and allows sfc to Do its job.
+If SFC scan results found corrupted system files but are unable to repair them then run the DISM Command Which Repairs the system image and allows sfc to Do its job.

-Tweak Windows registry editor to fix high CPU usage
+Tweak Windows registry editor